- The First World War was one of the deadliest conflicts in the history of humanity. Both sides lost tens of millions of soldiers and civilians.

 On 7 May 1915, Lusitania, a British-owned liner, was torpedoed off the Irish coast.
 1,198 passengers who were on board were killed, of which 128 were Americans.
 The German government claimed that the vessel was torpedoed because it was carrying munitions.
 The United States government demanded reparation from the German government.
 Germany pledged to not sink any more passenger ships.

-However, in November the same year, the Germans were at it again.
-An Italian liner with 272 people on board, was sunk.
+However, in November of the same year, the Germans sank an Italian liner with 272 people on board.
 Out of the 272 passengers, 27 of them were Americans.
 Public opinion in the United States began to turn against the Germans.